MineFartS/leet-encoder/README.md

 ---

 ## Usage:
+- Download the the exe from the [releases](https://github.com/MineFartS/leet-encoder/releases/latest) tab
-Run the exe and follow the onscreen instructions
+- Run the exe
+- Follow the onscreen instructions